Vultrlabs/ViperVenom/README.md

 ```
 $ shell
 ```
-After you got a shell and was able to "cd" around and test it to see if it works, try the addional commands:
+After you got a shell and was able to "cd" around and test it to see if it works, try the additional commands:
 ```
 $ download {file}
 ```